rbowen/openstack-echo/README.md

 An Amazon Echo skill that knows information about OpenStack

+To enable it on your Echo, find it in the Skills menu, and click 'Enable'.
+(Note: This skill is currently undergoing certification, so it's not actually there yet.)

-To use, you'll need to know some things about Amazon Echo skills.
+To run your own instance, you'll need to know some things about Amazon Echo skills.
 You'll also need to:

 git clone https://git.openstack.org/openstack/governance